wolfgang42/git-draft/README.md

 Make some changes and run `git draft status` again.
 You will see the changed files.
 Notice that staged and unstaged files are displayed the same way, because `git-draft` does not care about this distinction.

 Run `git draft message` and write a message explaining the changes you made.
-(The editor will have a `Draft-on` trailer at the bottom.
-This is a bit of plumbing sticking out and can be ignored.)
 Run `git draft status` again and notice that it now has the message you just wrote.

 When you are ready to commit the changes you’ve drafted, run `git draft commit`.
 (You can also run `git draft commit --no-edit` if you don’t need to change the commit message again.)
 You will now have a new commit, and `git draft status` will once again report that your active draft is empty.